ronniehedrick/Roadtrip/README.md

 # Roadtrip

-BTW, changed the name to Road Trip Freaks
+BTW, the name of the app is now Road Trip Freaks